rf-x/MDCA/README.md

 # MDCA
-The code for paper “Dual Causes Generation Assisted Model for Multimodal Aspect-based Sentiment Classification”
+The code is for paper “Dual Causes Generation Assisted Model for Multimodal Aspect-based Sentiment Classification”